 As a child, he was fascinated by things that grow from the dirt.
 He would build castles and rivers, collect earthworms and grow flowers and vegetables.

 His work in silviculture has no doubt influenced much of his art today.
 The pieces show his intimate influence over the shape, growth and structure of organic forms.
 The difference is that with his art, Alex is beholden to no one.
 He can play without any constraints or rules, except for those of the clay itself.

-This is why he doesn’t sell his artwork.
-Instead, Alex donates his pots to exhibits or gives them to others to enjoy as gifts, like he has done with Wesley Lea Hill.
+Alex often donates his pots to exhibits or gives them to others to enjoy as gifts, similar to the work he has shared with Wesley Lea Hill.